Social images generation

 Listable columns

-fields listable in the collections list view.
-That way you can or your client an easily scan collections for missing images.
+Note that you could opt to toggle the Social image fields listable in the collections list view.
+That way you or your client can easily scan collections for missing images.